khalidelborai/xtor/README.md

 xtor
 ===============================

-Torx is a simple tool for managing Tor instances.
+xtor is a simple tool for managing Tor instances.

 ## Installation